Samsung/Universum/doc/additional_commands.rst

 Run Universum locally (Non-CI mode)
 -----------------------------------

-The purpose of this mode is improving usability of 'Universum' on a local host PC.
-This mode is designed to use 'Universum' as a wrapper for a complex build system.
+The ``{python} -m universum run`` subcommand uses provided :doc:`Universum config <configuring>` to execute the set up scenario locally.
+This allows to easily perform all required checks *before* submitting a change to VCS.
+This mode can generally be used as a wrapper for a complex build system.
-In particular such wrapper could help to resolve the following issues:

-- every build command run requires setting up a lot of input parameters
-- bash script is used to wrap build system like GNU Make
-- :doc:`Universum configs <configuring>` contain duplications of build system wrapper

-The 'universum nonci' has the following differences from the regular mode:

-- report to code review system, such as 'GitHub' or 'Swarm', is disabled
-- version control is disabled
-- implemented removing of artifacts before build
+Unlike default `Universum` mode using ``{python} -m universum run``:

+* does not require most of :doc:`build parameters <args>` - especially VCS-related ones
+* does not :doc:`report build results <code_report>` to any code review system
-- `Universum` works with sources 'in place', without copying
+* works with sources 'in place', without copying
+* :ref:`cleans artifact folder <clean_artifacts>` before build automatically.

 .. argparse::
     :module: universum.__main__